Discovery Guide

 International transfers and region-specific privacy rights

-AI systems, model training, subprocessors, and automated decision-making
+AI systems, model training, subprocessors, automated decision-making, and human review

 Step 11